phrenotype/helga/README.md

 The arguments are only required if the directive requires arguments.
 For instance `integer`, `email` or `url` do not require arguments, but `minLen`, `max` or `min` require arguments.

-Finally, you can pass a custom error message as a third parameter.
+Finally, you can pass a custom error message as a third argument.

 ### CUSTOM ERROR MESSAGES